 Adler University recently hosted a special webinar series to share insight on navigating a crisis like the COVID-19 pandemic.
 In three of the webinars, Adler University Chicago Campus faculty and students shared advice for maintaining strong relationships—as couples, as parents, and across generations—during the pandemic.
 The webinars explored how we can support each other and stay connected to one another, whether separated by quarantine or isolating together in the same house.

-In “’Trapped’ at Home with your Partner?
-How to Strengthen Relationships During Isolation,” Kristina S. Brown, Ph.D., LMFT, Program Director for the Couple and Family Therapy department, and one of her students, Helen Wyatt, discussed the added stress and challenges to relationships brought on by the pandemic.
+- In “’Trapped’ at Home with your Partner?
+How to Strengthen Relationships During Isolation,” Kristina S. Brown, Ph.D., LMFT, Chair of the Couple and Family Therapy department, and one of her students, Helen Wyatt, discussed the added stress and challenges to relationships brought on by the pandemic.
 They shared insight on how to use structure, fun, and gratitude to combat these stressors and support each other during this time.
 Watch the webinar.